A BRIEF HISTORY OF SWANSEA, WALES

 SWANSEA IN THE 19TH CENTURY

 The port of Swansea also boomed during the 19th century.
-It was helped by Swansea canal, which made it easier to transport heavy raw materials to and from the port.
-In 1791 a group of men called the Harbour Commissioners was formed with responsibility for the harbour.
+It was helped by the Swansea Canal, which made it easier to transport heavy raw materials to and from the port.
+In 1791 a group of men called the Harbour Commissioners was formed with responsibility for the harbor.
 North Dock was built in 1852.
 It was followed by South Dock in 1859.
 In 1881 Prince of Wales Dock was built on the east bank of the Tawe.
-Meanwhile there was still a shipbuilding industry in Swansea in the 19th century but it less important than the metal working trades.
+Meanwhile, there was still a shipbuilding industry in Swansea in the 19th century but it less important than the metalworking trades.

 In 1821 Assembly Rooms were built where the well to do could play cards and hold balls.
 In 1821 Swansea obtained gas street lighting.

 Then in 1835 Swansea local government was reformed.
 Swansea was made a borough with a mayor.
 Swansea museum was founded in 1835.
 A general hospital was built in 1864.
-The first public library in Swansea opened in 1871.
-Victoria Park opened in 1887.
+The first public library in Swansea opened in 1871 and Victoria Park opened in 1887.